-3.4.1 Buy America
+3.5 Buy America

-Standard Specification 106.09, 23 USC Section 313, and 23 CFR 635.410 apply to all steel and iron items designated for permanent incorporation into all MDT projects.
+Standard Specification 106.09, 23 USC Section 313, and 23 CFR 635.410 apply to all steel and iron products designated for permanent incorporation into all MDT projects.
 Items designated as Category 1 or 2 will be verified as described below.
-For all other items documentation will be required upon request.
+For all other items, documentation will be required upon request.

-- Items designated as Category 1 require supporting documentation showing all steps of manufacturing as being completed in the U.S. This includes the Mill Test Report from the original producing steel mill and certifications documenting the manufacturing processes for all subsequent fabrication, including coatings. - Items designated as Category 2 must have all manufacturing processes completed in the U.S.; however, to address concerns with excessive documentation, products may be certified as domestic by the fabricator.
+- Items designated as Category 1 (Heat Numbers) require supporting documentation showing all steps of manufacturing as being completed in the U.S. This includes the Mill Test Report from the original producing steel mill and certifications documenting the manufacturing processes for all subsequent fabrication, including coatings. - Items designated as Category 2 (Steel Cert) must have all manufacturing processes completed in the U.S. However, to address concerns with excessive documentation, products may be certified as domestic by the fabricator.
 Certification by the fabricator must consist of a statement that all materials have been melted and manufactured in the U.S. and are required to be signed by a fabricator representative.
-The Department reserves the right to request additional information and documentation to verify accuracy of statement.
+Mill Certs (Heat Numbers) are not required to be submitted for Category 2 items, as long as the certification from the fabricator meets the above requirements. - The Department reserves the right to request additional information and supporting documentation to verify the accuracy of the domestic statement.

-Material requirements for Buy America are identified on the Index table and are highlighted in gray within the table.
+Material requirements for Buy America are identified on the Materials Index table and are highlighted in gray within the MT 601 table.
 Tests labeled as Steel Cert Category 1 and 2 are linked to MDT's Form 406 - Contractors Certificate of Compliance for Miscellaneous Steel and Iron Items.

-3.5 Final Records
+3.6 Final Records

-Final Record (FR) - Samples must be taken by or under the direct supervision of the Materials Supervisor or their authorized representative and must not be scheduled on such an inflexible and regular routine that its frequency can be predicted, but sufficient samples must be submitted to satisfy the frequency intended.
-FR samples are to be taken in accordance with the following link: MT 602 Acceptance, Independent Assurance and Final Record Sampling.
+Final Record (FR) - Samples must be taken by or under the direct supervision of the Materials Supervisor or their authorized representative and must not be scheduled on such an inflexible and regular routine that its frequency can be predicted.
+However, sufficient samples must be submitted to satisfy the frequency intended.
+FR samples are to be taken in accordance with MT 602 Acceptance, Independent Assurance and Final Record Sampling.

-3.6 Pre-Inspection
+3.7 Pre-Inspection